Meta-Referential Games to Learn Compositional Learning Behaviours: Further experiments:

-The SCS representation differs from the OHE one primarily in terms of the binding problem~\citep{greff2020binding} that the former instantiates while the latter does not.
-More specifically, the OHE representation inherently discloses the semantic structure (i.e. the $d(i)$'s) of the $N_{dim}$-dimensioned symbolic space via the representation shape of the stimuli, i.e. discrete vectors sampled from $\{0,1\}^{d_{OHE}}$ where $d_{OHE}$ is dependant on the $d(i)$'s.
-On the other hand, the SCS representation, i.e. continuous vectors sampled from $[-1,+1]^{N_{dim}}$, keeps the semantic structure hidden.
-Thus, the semantic structure can only be inferred after observing multiple SCS-represented stimuli.
-Indeed, we hypothesised that it is via the \textit{dynamic binding of information} extracted from each observations that an estimation of a density distribution over each dimension $i$'s $[-1,+1]$ range can be performed.
-And, estimating such density distribution is tantamount to estimating the number of likely gaussian distributions that partition each dimension $i$'s associated $[-1,+1]$ range.
+\textbf{Hypothesis.} The SCS representation differs from the OHE/MHE one primarily in terms of the binding problem~\citep{greff2020binding} that the former instantiates while the latter does not.
+Indeed, the semantic structure can only be inferred after observing multiple SCS-represented stimuli.
+We hypothesised that it is via the \textit{dynamic binding of information} extracted from each observations that an estimation of a density distribution over each dimension $i$'s $[-1,+1]$ range can be performed.
+And, estimating such density distribution is tantamount to estimating the number of likely gaussian distributions that partition each $[-1,+1]$ range.

-Towards highlighting that there is a binding problem taking place, we show results of baseline RL agents evaluated on a simple recall task.
-The Recall task structure borrows from few-shot learning tasks as it presents over $2$ shots an entire symbolic space.
-Each shot consists of a series of games, one for each stimulus that can be sampled from an $N_{dim}=3$-dimensioned symbolic space.
-The semantic structure $(d(i))_{i\in[1;N_{dim}]}$ of the symbolic space is randomly sampled at the beginning of each episode, i.e. for each $i$, $d(i)\sim \mathcal{U}(2;5)$, where $\mathcal{U}(2;5)$ is the uniform discrete distribution over the integers in the range $[2;5]$.
+\textbf{Evaluation.} Towards highlighting that there is a binding problem taking place, we show results of baseline RL agents (similar to main experiments in Section~\ref{sec:exp}) evaluated on a simple single-agent recall task.
+The Recall task structure borrows from few-shot learning tasks as it presents over $2$ shots all the stimuli of the instantiated symbolic space (not to be confused with the case for Meta-RG where all the latent/factor dimensions' values are being presented over $S$ shots -- Meta-RGs do not necessarily sample the whole instantiated symbolic space at each episode, but the Recall task does).
+Each shot consists of a series of recall games, one for each stimulus that can be sampled from an $N_{dim}=3$-dimensioned symbolic space.
+The semantic structure $(d(i))_{i\in[1;N_{dim}]}$ of the symbolic space is randomly sampled at the beginning of each episode, i.e. $d(i)\sim \mathcal{U}(2;5)$, where $\mathcal{U}(2;5)$ is the uniform discrete distribution over the integers in $[2;5]$, and the number of object-centric samples is $O=1$, in order to remove any confounder from object-centrism.